MatMB115/GenConViT_Comparative/README.md

 python train.py --d sample_train_data --m ed --e 5 -t y
 ```

-## Model Testing
+### Model Testing
 **Deepfake Detection using GenConViT**

 To make prediction using the trained GenConViT model, follow these steps:

-1. Download the pretrained model from [Huggingface](https://huggingface.co/Deressa/GenConViT) and save it in the `weight` folder.
+1. Download the original pretrained model from [Huggingface](https://huggingface.co/Deressa/GenConViT) and save it in the `weight` folder.

+Obs: ***the set of pre-trained models for different epochs and networks used for comparisons will be made available for download in the future.***

 Network A (ed)
 ```bash